ysyk2021/the-role-of-innovation-encouraging-creative-thinking-and-experimentation/src/chapter-1-3.md

 The Role of Innovation: Encouraging Creative Thinking and Experimentation
 =========================================================================

-Chapter 6: Why Understanding the Role of Innovation is Critical for Organizational Success
+Why Understanding the Role of Innovation is Critical for Organizational Success
 ------------------------------------------------------------------------------------------

 In this chapter, we delve into the importance of understanding the role of innovation in driving organizational success.
 By recognizing the significance of innovation and its impact on various aspects of an organization, leaders can effectively prioritize and foster a culture of innovation within their teams.